drwpow/pow.rs/src/pages/blog/did-we-fuck-up-the-internet-pt-1.md

 date: 2020-08-26
 updated: 2021-09-17
 description: |
-  Are the internet’s designers and maintainers holding the internet back from what it could be?
+  The principal designs of the internet were made a long time ago, for different uses than what we use it for today.
+Are keeping those old designs hurting the internet long-term?
 tags: ['dev']
 layout: ../../layouts/post.astro
 ---